 Black moms need each other.

 If you’ve been looking to improve your eating habits and increase your physical activity, I invite you to join Black Fit Moms.

-In addition to online workouts and nutrition guidance, you’ll be invited to live group coaching calls and wellness education in our private FB group.
+In addition to online workouts and nutrition guidance, you’ll be invited to live group coaching calls and wellness education in our private group.
 You’ll also get access to a fitness tracker to help you stay committed to your goals.

 How to work with me